dyc3/opentogethertube/README.md

 # Contributing

-Contributions are welcome.
-The current iteration is named "Firework", and you can see what's currently being worked on under the "projects" tab.
+Contributions are welcome!
+Check out issues that have the "good first issue" label.

 ## Setting up your dev environment

 ### Prerequisites

-This project targets the lastest LTS version of node.js.
+This project targets node 14 and up.

 ### Setup

 1. Fork this repo and clone it.
 2. In a terminal, navigate to the `opentogethertube` folder and run
 ```
-npm install
+npm install -g yarn
+yarn
 ```
 3. Next you need to set up your configuration.
 Start by copying the example config in the `env` folder to a new file called `development.env`